-Lynn Tellefsen-Stehle is the next woman who wows.
-She is the Chief Marketing Officer at Wilentz, where she directs the marketing, business development and communications strategy and operations for one of New Jersey’s largest and most successful law firms.
+Lynn Tellefsen-Stehle is the Chief Marketing Officer at Wilentz, where she directs the marketing, business development and communications strategy and operations for one of New Jersey’s largest and most successful law firms.

-In addition to being a leading CMBDO, Lynn has the opportunity to explore her entrepreneurial side as the co-owner of a farm-to-table restaurant, Cave Bistro, at the Jersey Shore with her husband.
+In addition to being a leading CMBDO, Lynn is exploring her entrepreneurial side as the co-owner of a farm-to-table restaurant, Cave Bistro, at the Jersey Shore with her husband.
 It’s a great example of how women can be business owners while have a satisfying, progressive career.
-Learn more about her restaurant.
-And learn more about Lynn below.
+Learn more about Lynn’s restaurant and her career.

 What do you love most about what you do?